 Common API security threats

-APIs are susceptible to various threats compromising data security and application integrity.
-Some of the top threats include:
+APIs are susceptible to API threats that compromise data security and application integrity.
+Major threats include:

-1. Broken Object Level Authorisation (BOLA): Attackers exploit API endpoints to access objects to which they should not have access to.
+- Broken Object Level Authorisation (BOLA): Attackers exploit API endpoints to access objects they shouldn’t have access to.

-2. Broken User Authentication: Allows attackers to compromise user accounts via inadequate authentication mechanisms.
+- Broken User Authentication: Inadequate authentication mechanisms allow attackers to compromise user accounts.

-3. Distributed Denial-of-Service (DDoS): These attacks render an API unusable by flooding it with requests and causing service disruptions.
+- Distributed Denial-of-Service (DDoS): This attack overwhelms an API with requests, causing service disruptions.

 We shared more information on the top threats in our last blog on API security.